An emphasis on entrepreneurship and research, coupled with the startup culture of the state, provides students with the ability to make their mark.

 The university’s Office of Technology Commercialization and Ventures (OTCV) is largely responsible for managing this commercialization of UMass research.
 Making its discoveries public helps maintain Massachusetts’ position as a leading developer of cutting-edge technologies.
 To help share UMass research with the world, OTCV forms new companies, creates licensing agreements with existing companies and makes strategic investments in technologies and companies.

-In 2017, UMass ranked 45th globally in the Top 100 Worldwide Universities Granted U.S Utility Patents.
-Of those patents listed, 52 were from faculty inventions.
+In 2018, UMass ranked 37th globally in the Top 100 Worldwide Universities Granted U.S Patents.
+Faculty and researchers at UMass were awarded 58 patents, placing third in New England.